gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallVolumesHowTo.md

 {{< screenshot "HOWTOs/UI-ManageVolumes-01.png" >}}Stroom UI Volumes - configuration window{{< /screenshot >}}

 The attributes we see for each volume are
-- Node - the processing node the volume resides on (this is just the node name entered when configuration the Stroom application)
+- Node - the processing node the volume resides on (this is just the node name entered when configuring the Stroom application)
 - Path - the path to the volume
 - Volume Type - The type of volume
  - Public - to indicate that all nodes would access this volume